 Sugar Salt Aani Prem suffers from an outdated content and amateur treatment.
 It hardly has any chance at the box office.

-sonali kulkarni legs,
+sugar salt and prem, sonali kulkarni legs,